Aid, rescuers rushed to Turkey, Syria after deadly quake

 — Russian rescue teams from the Emergencies Ministry are preparing to fly to Syria, where Russian military deployed in that country already has sent 10 units comprising 300 people to help clear debris and search for survivors.
 The Russian military has set up points to distribute humanitarian assistance.
 Russia also has offered help to Turkey, which has been accepted.

-— Israel is dispatching teams to Turkey.
-Prime Minister Benjamin Netanyahu said he has also approved a request for humanitarian aid for Syria, received through a diplomatic official.
+— The Israeli army says it's sending a search and rescue team of 150 engineers, medical personnel and other aid workers to Turkey.
+The delegation was to leave Israel on Monday evening.
+The army said they would provide “immediate assistance in life-saving efforts.”
+The two countries, once close regional allies, are in the process of mending ties after years of tensions.
+Israel's Prime Minister Benjamin Netanyahu said he has also approved a request for humanitarian aid for Syria, received through a diplomatic official.
 Israel and Syria do not have diplomatic relations and the two countries have fought several wars.

-— Germany's THW technical aid agency is preparing deliveries of emergency generators, tents and blankets.
-The agency is also prepared to set up camps with water treatment equipment.
+— Germany's Foreign Ministry said it is coordinating its aid response with EU partners and readying deliveries of emergency generators, tents, blankets and water treatment equipment.
+It also has offered to send teams from the THW civil protection agency to Turkey to help with the response.
+The group International Search and Rescue Germany was also preparing to fly dozens of doctors and rescue experts to Turkey late Monday.

 — Neighbor and historic regional rival Greece is sending Turkey a team of 21 rescuers, two rescue dogs and a special rescue vehicle, together with a structural engineer, five doctors and seismic planning experts in a military transport plane.